 Cash and Credit Cards

-More and more places in China, including hotels, upscale restaurants, and foreign brand name stores, accept cards, so it's still worth bringing your credit card with you.
+More and more places in China, including hotels, upscale restaurants, and foreign brand name stores, accept international credit cards such as Visa, American Express and MasterCard, so it's still worth bringing your credit card with you.

 Mobile Payment in China